OlimilO1402/Sys_Timers/README.md

 Project started around 2000.
 This example shows how to do animations without a Timer control.
-The VBs intrinsic Timer Control has some disadvantages.
+The VBs intrinsic Timer Control has some disadvantages:
-The Timer control is not very accurate, the minimum resolution is about 55ms, it uses a windows event, so it is not very stable and it does not even exist in VBA.
+* The Timer control is not very accurate,
+* the minimum resolution is only about 55ms,
+* it uses a windows event, so it is not very stable and
+* it does not even exist in VBA.
-Maybe you remember the class XTimer from ActiveVB.
+Maybe you remember the class xTimer from ActiveVB, it tried to address this problems but had some flaws you can find it in [tipp0011!](https://www.activevb.de/tipps/vb6tipps/tipp0011.html).
 This repo contains the improved version of the XTimer class.
 In fact there are 2 classes both share the same Interface, both are interchangeable even during timer-runtime.
 * XTimerL uses the API function timeGetTime together with a locale variable of datatype Long
 * XTimer  uses the API function QueryPerformanceCounter with a locale variable of datatype Currency